-Jerry Finkbeiner is in his fifth season as the head women’s basketball coach at Utah State.
+Jerry Finkbeiner is in his sixth season as the head women's basketball coach at Utah State.

 Finkbeiner (pronounced Fink-by-ner) was named the ninth head coach in USU program history on April 26, 2012.
 He is the second male coach in Utah State history, joining Bob Corbin, who was the Aggies' coach from 1984-86.
 Finkbeiner is only the second USU coach since the reinstatement of the program in 2003 when Raegan Pebley took over.

 Finkbeiner coached the 2015-16 squad to a 14-17 record, including an 8-10 Mountain West ledger.
 The Aggies finished seventh in the league, advancing to the second round of the conference tournament.
-Guard Funda Nakkasoglu earned first-team all-Mountain West honors, while guard Rachel Brewster was named to the all-Freshman team.
+Guard Funda Nakkasoglu earned first-team all-Mountain West honors, while Brewster was named to the all-freshman team.

 Off the court, seven Aggies earned academic all-Mountain West honors with another six being named Mountain West Scholar-Athletes.